ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 session as soon as possible.

 The WT_DRAIN_SESSION capsule is useful when an end-to-end WebTransport session passes through an intermediary.
-For example, when the backend shuts down, it sends a GOAWAY to the intermediary.
+For example, when the origin server shuts down, it sends a GOAWAY to the intermediary.
 The intermediary can convert this signal to a WT_DRAIN_SESSION capsule on the client-facing session, without impacting other requests or sessions carried on that connection.

 ## Use of Keying Material Exporters